zandaqo/structurae/doc/API.md

 <a name="ArrayView+toObject"></a>

 ### arrayView.toObject() ⇒ <code>Array.&lt;Object&gt;</code>
+Returns an array representation of the array view.

 **Kind**: instance method of [<code>ArrayView</code>](#ArrayView)
 **Overrides**: [<code>toObject</code>](#ObjectView+toObject)
 <a name="ArrayView.from"></a>

 ### ArrayView.from(value, [array]) ⇒ [<code>ArrayView</code>](#ArrayView)
+Creates an array view from a given array of objects.

 **Kind**: static method of [<code>ArrayView</code>](#ArrayView)

 | Param | Type |